openshift/machine-config-operator/docs/HACKING.md

 Dependencies are managed with [dep](https://golang.github.io/dep/) but committed directly to the repository.
 If you don't have dep, install the latest release from [Installation](https://golang.github.io/dep/docs/installation.html) link.

-We require atleast following version for dep:
+We require at least the following versions for dep:

 ```
 dep: